You deserve to know exactly what you are buying.

 - Multi-Family Residential

-- Apartment complexes, condominiums, townhouses.
+- Apartment complexes, condominiums, and townhouses.

 - Senior Living Communities